paixaop/node-sodium/docs/low-level-api.md

 ## crypto_sign_keypair()

 Generates a random signing key pair with a secret key and corresponding public key.
-Returns an object as with two buffers as follows:
+Returns an object with two buffers as follows:

 **Returns**: